 Virtual reality (VR) is the tech-topic of 2016.
 The biggest tech companies are all launching VR hardware in a fight for market-shares and to avoid missing the next ‘tech-train’ (see for example VR hardware from Google, Samsung, Sony, Facebook and even rumors about an Apple VR headset).
 Goldman Sachs forecasts that VR software development (in particular virtual simulation development) will become a $72 billion market by 2025.
 In short, VR is coming – like it or not.

 It’s no secret that we here at Labster are pretty excited about VR.
-However, if we are to successfully introduce VR into education and training we need to know how to create VR simulations that unlock these new great ways of learning (note: picture below is from the TedTalk ‘This virtual lab will revolutionize science class‘).
+However, if we are to successfully introduce VR into education and training, we need to know how to create VR simulations that unlock these new great ways of learning (note: picture below is from the TedTalk ‘This virtual lab will revolutionize science classes‘).

 A complete suspension of disbelief